nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/testing/index.rst

 The development kit and the application running Matter stack that is programmed on the development kit together form the Matter accessory device.

 The |NCS| supports Matter stack that is built on top of a low-power, 802.15.4-compatible Thread network, or on top of a Wi-Fi network.
-To control the Matter accessory device remotely over either of these networks, you need to set up a Matter controller on a PC or using one of the compatible ecosystems.
+To control the Matter accessory device remotely over either of these networks, you need to set up a Matter controller on a PC or using one of the :ref:`compatible commercial ecosystems <ug_matter_overview_dev_model_ecosystems>`.

 |matter_controller_def_nolink|